Jiang0307/IMS-Quantifier/README.md

 ## MQSim Workload Definition
 You can define your preferred set of workloads in the XML format.
-If the specified workload definition file does not exist, MQSim will create a sample workload definition file in XML format for you (i.e., workload.xml).
+If the specified workload definition file does not exist, MQSim will create a sample workload definition file in XML format for you (i.e., Workload.xml).
 Here is the explanation of the XML attributes and tags for the workload definition file:

 1. The entire workload definitions should be embedded within <MQSim_IO_Scenarios></MQSim_IO_Scenarios> tags.
 You can define different sets of *I/O scenarios* within these tags.
 MQSim simulates each I/O scenario separately.